Anyone Can Fall in Love

-"Anyone Can Fall in Love" is a song featuring words set to the EastEnders theme tune, released in 1986 by EastEnders actress Anita Dobson, who played the character of Angie Watts.
-The song was released as a single, reaching No. 4 in the UK Singles Chart.
+"Anyone Can Fall in Love" is a song featuring words set to the EastEnders theme tune, released on 28 July 1986 by EastEnders actress Anita Dobson, who played the character of Angie Watts.
+The song was released as a single, reaching No. 4 in the UK singles chart.

 The song also features on the album The Simon May Collection and the Peggy's Theme EP, both released in 2010.

 Single

 The BBC television soap opera EastEnders was first broadcast in February 1985.
 The show became very popular, along with its theme tune, which was composed by Simon May; executive Leslie Osborne is credited for contractual reasons, but did not contribute to the composition.
 Don Black was commissioned to add lyrics.

 In July 2016, it was revealed that the track was the 12th highest-charting TV theme of all time in the UK.